When is nonreciprocity relevant?: Symmetry requirements and general setting

 The analysis developed in the main text can be applied to any pair of identical fields undergoing a second order phase transition whose dynamics is symmetric under field exchange and that are only coupled by an antisymmetric perturbation.
 In the following we provide more details on these requirements.

-\textit{Symmetries of the action ---} Let us consider a system whose dynamics can be described by an action $\cS_0(\phi, \hat{\phi})$ where $\phi$ is not necessarily scalar.
-We assume the action to be invariant under a symmetry group $\cG$, so that $\forall \cR\in \cG$, $\cS_0(\cR(\phi,\hat{\phi}))=\cS_0(\phi, \hat{\phi})$.
-We only consider symmetry groups containing the inversion operation $(\phi,\hat{\phi}) \to (-\phi,-\hat{\phi})$.
+\textit{Symmetries of the action ---} Let us consider a system whose dynamics can be described by an action $\cS_0(\phi, \hat{\phi})$, where $\phi$ is not necessarily scalar.
+We assume the action to be invariant under a symmetry group $\cG$, so that $\cS_0(\cR(\phi,\hat{\phi}))=\cS_0(\phi, \hat{\phi})$ for all $\cR\in \cG$.
+We assume that $\cG$ contains the inversion operation $(\phi,\hat{\phi}) \to (-\phi,-\hat{\phi})$.
 Examples include the $O(N)$ symmetry, but also the dihedral group $D_{2n}$, i.e. the symmetry group of a regular polygon with an even number of sides.
 We suppose that the system undergoes a second order phase transition, after which the considered symmetry is spontaneously broken.

 We then study two identical copies of the system, $\phi_1$ and $\phi_2$.
 If the fields are not coupled, their dynamics is described by the sum of the two actions,

 This action is invariant under the exchange of the two fields